 Useful life in years

 Furniture and equipment 3 to 5 years

 Hardware 3 years

 Other equipment 2 to 4 years

-Leasehold improvements 3 to 15 years or up to the lease term
+Leases and leasehold improvements 3 to 15 years or up to the lease term

 Equipment and leasehold improvements include right of use assets arising from leases.
 Recognition and subsequent measurement for lease contracts are set out in Note 3.11.